jax-ml/jax/docs/501/export.md

     Supported by XlaCallModule since October 27th, 2023, available in JAX since October 20th, 2023 (JAX 0.4.20),
     and the default since February 1st, 2024 (JAX 0.4.24).
-    This is the only supported version as of 27th of March, 2024.
+    It was the only supported version from March 27th, 2024 until version 10 was added.
-  * Version 10 propagate the `jax.config.use_shardy_partitioner` value to
+  * Version 10 propagates the `jax.config.use_shardy_partitioner` value to
     XlaCallModule.
 Supported by XlaCallModule since May 20th, 2025, and the default in JAX since July 14th, 2025 (JAX 0.7.0).